Welcome To Relief From Your Painful Feet

 I also like the fact that they are slip-on's rather than lace ups.
 I can imagine putting these on to go shopping or for a walk and I think they look good enough to be an everyday shoe, rather than one that I would wear when I was training or walking for long distances.

-Like I said earlier, any of the shoes from Orthaheel is a good buy if you have pains in your feet.
+Like I said earlier, any of the shoes from Orthaheel are a good buy if you have pains in your feet.

 These shoes are also available in Olive, Black, Brown and Taupe colorings, so there should be one that suits your tastes.
 Made from polyurathane and nylon, these sneakers are designed to stabilize your heel and realign your foot and ankle to a natural position when walking.